AITTIT/Hangman_Project_2024_Python/README.md

 ### **EDIT 2026**

-Looking at my code nearly two years later, I felt the natural urge to delete the whole project, but since at the moment it is the single larger Python program I can showcase, I decided to keep it.
+Looking at my code nearly two years later, I felt the natural urge to delete the whole project, but since at the moment it is the single larger Python program I can showcase that I wrote wholly by myself, I decided to keep it.
 I also did not want to start editing the whole program to a greater extent at this point.

 A few notes on the code:
 - I felt there was some rationale behind how I split code into functions.
 The code should have been split even more, and some functions probably do too much, but some of it was adequate.